 Memory settings

-Adjusting memory size is one of the most crucial step in Infinispan tuning.
+Adjusting memory size is one of the most crucial steps in Infinispan tuning.
+Utilizing the largest heap is not always the answer, there is a trade-off between size and time for garbage collection.
+Additionally, be mindful of the host’s physical memory when configuring the JVM heap.
 The most commonly used JVM flags are:

 • -Xms - Defines the minimum heap size allowed.